notepad-plus-plus/npp-usermanual/content/docs/preferences.md

 ## Preferences

 For the descriptions below, if it's a checkbox `☐`, the description applies if the checkbox is checked.
 For options where the opposite behavior might not be obvious, it may also explicitly describe what the unchecked behavior is.
-(Checkbox states will be referred to as `checked` for `☑`, `unchecked` for `☐`, and `disabled` when it's greyed out so that you cannot toggle the state of the checkbox, and `enabled` if the grey has been removed.)
+(Checkbox states will be referred to as "checked" or "checkmarked" or "option XXX is on" for `☑`, "unchecked" or "uncheckmarked" or "option XXX is off" for `☐`, and "disabled" when it's greyed out so that you cannot toggle the state of the checkbox, and "enabled" if the grey has been removed.)

+If the "default" state of an option is described, it means the state that the option would be in when Notepad++ is first installed, without any settings changes.
+If you have upgraded from a previous version of Notepad++, and had customized a particular option, your customized choice should not be overwritten.

 ### General